 Put the mixture in a buttered 9" x 13" pan and place in a 350 degree oven for about an hour, until the top is golden brown and liquid is absorbed.

-Make the salted caramel sauce:
+Step 6: Make the salted caramel sauce

-Adapted slightly from James Peterson's Baking
+Adapted slightly from James Peterson's Baking.

 Put the sugar into a heavy-bottomed and fairly high-sided sauce pan over medium-high to high heat.
+Stir continuously with a wooden spoon until the sugar begins to melt and turn reddish-brown.

 Once the sugar is smooth and caramelized, add heavy cream - be very careful as the super-hot caramel will cause spattering.
 (Thus the room temperature cream and deep pan.)